SP4CEBARsystems/Deploy-Laravel-on-Render/README.md

 # Guide to Deploy Laravel on Render

+## Disclaimer
+This guide has been prepared with care to assist in the deployment of web applications.
+However, it remains the responsibility of the user to ensure that their specific implementation meets appropriate security standards.
+No liability can be accepted for any vulnerabilities, misconfigurations, or damages resulting from the use or misuse of this guide.

 ## Prerequisites
 - This guide expects you to have a [laravel app](https://laravel.com/docs/12.x/installation) on a [github repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository).
 - Git must be installed and configured on your PC, [here's how](https://docs.github.com/en/get-started/git-basics/set-up-git#setting-up-git).